Here’s a delicious and healthy, family-friendly meal to serve for dinner: Chicken with Apples and Cider

 Preparation of the meal begins with pasta (yes, you can still eat pasta when eating light!)
 I chose to use Delallo Whole Wheat Linguine.
 It’s the best whole wheat pasta brand on the market because it doesn’t taste overly whole grain and weird.
 My family seems to like it, and I know it’s better for us than plain ol’ white pasta.
 They have the Delallo brand at my local grocery store (Raley’s) and I have also spotted it at Walmart and Whole Foods.

 I had two large boneless chicken breasts.
-When I cut them in half, they were about 4 ounces- that’s the serving size for this recipe.
-It may seem like a small amount, but I assure you that if you serve it on the pasta and include a vegetable too… it’s plenty of chicken.
+When I cut them in half, they were about 4 ounces and that’s the serving size for this recipe.
+It may seem like a small amount, but I assure you that if you serve it on the pasta and include a vegetable too, it’s plenty of chicken.

 My husband and my 5 foot 9″ middle schooler were plenty happy.
 The chicken is sprinkled lightly with cinnamon, salt and pepper.

-The chicken is added back in (and cooked a little longer until completely done)- and then the apples too!
+The chicken is added back in (and cooked a little longer until completely done, and finally the apples too!

 Chicken with Apples and Cider